Saturday-morning/dwm/README.md

 This is a fork of https://git.suckless.org/dwm (version 6.4)

-This code has patched with two patchs:
+This code has patched with one patchs:
 1. alpha
-2. autostart

 ## Building
 just use：